anodyne/nova3/docs/skinning/overview.md

 With a solid foundation from our 100-level tutorials, you can step up to learning more about how Nova 3 presents all its information to the user.
 You'll get an overview of how Nova 3 skins work, understanding seamless substitution for skins and using HTML, CSS and PHP to change the way your skin looks.

-- Anatomy of a Nova 3 skin
+- Intro to Skin Anatomy
+	- The design folder
+	- Custom.css
+	- Style.css
+	- Login changes
+	- Admin changes
 - Using CSS to make simple changes to a Nova site
 - Understanding seamless substitution for skins
 - Creating your own view files